 Funds set aside from specific revenue grants to support future investment in services, which will be drawn down as required to support ongoing projects.
-Balances at 31 March 2023 include monies in respect of the Homelessness.

 Member Initiatives

 Funds set aside to support delivery of specific local initiatives, including Hillingdon Improvement Programme, Highways maintenance and Leader's Initiatives amongst other balances.
 These monies are expected to be drawn down over the life of these initiatives.